 As with any exercise, repetition leads to greater skill and greater benefits.

-Life as a Pilates Instructor is incredibly rewarding - essentially you are helping people to feel better.
+Life as a Pilates Instructor is incredibly rewarding - essentially you are helping people to feel and move better.
 Your day is varied - no two days are ever the same.
-You are on your feet, instead of sitting behind a desk for 8 hours.
-And it's lots of fun!
+You are on your feet, instead of sitting behind a desk for 8 hours and you will get to meet amazing people.
+And most of all it's lots of fun!

 To find out more about becoming a Pilates Instructor, book in with our friendly course advisors.
 We can send you course information, answer any questions you may have and help guide you on booking the right course for your needs.